Sunday, August 31, 2014

 Rachel Small: The Story of Cartwheels That Took A Girl To the Ocean

-Five-year-old Rachel Small was the tiniest of all her brothers and sisters.
+Rachel Small was the tiniest of all her brothers and sisters.
+Her shoes were the smallest, her hands were the littlest, and her voice was soft—but full of wonder.

 Copyright 2015 Jennifer Waters

-Once there was a grand piano that sat in a piano store for its entire life.
-Then one day it was put on a moving truck, and it thought it might finally have an owner.
-It longed for a musician to play sonatas on its beautiful black and white keys.
-As the piano mover headed down the highway, the piano bounced every time the truck hit a pothole.
+Once there was a grand piano that sat quietly in a piano store.
+It dreamed of an owner.
+It longed for a musician to play sonatas on its beautiful black-and-white keys.

-When the driver slammed on the breaks at a stoplight, the truck’s back door flew open, and the grand piano was thrust onto a major highway with moving cars and trucks.
+Suddenly, the driver slammed on the brakes at a stoplight.
+The back door flew open.
+The truck lurched forward, and the grand piano slid backward, tumbling onto a busy road filled with cars and trucks.

-Down one hill and up another, the piano rolled for more than an hour.
-It passed by homes, stores, and factories, eventually slowing in a small neighborhood.
-The piano rolled right up the driveway of 345 Penny Note Lane and didn’t move an inch.
+Down one hill and up another, the piano passed homes, stores, and factories.
+At last, it slowed in a quiet neighborhood.
+It rolled into the driveway of 345 Penny Note Lane and didn’t move an inch farther.

-“Hannah, I think the mailman is here,” Mr. Henderson called to his daughter, mowing the lawn.
-As Mr. Henderson turned around, the grand piano in the driveway startled him.
+“Hannah, I think the mailman is here,” Mr. Henderson called to his daughter as he mowed the lawn.
+Then, he turned around and jumped.
+“A piano?” he said.
+“What is a piano doing in our front yard?”

 Copyright 2015 Jennifer Waters